 ARTICLE 13.
 AMENDMENTS.

-13.1 By Declarant.
-Except as otherwise provided in this Declaration, the provisions of this Declaration may be amended, modified, clarified, supplemented, added to or terminated (collectively, “Amendment”) by Declarant by recordation of a written instrument setting forth such Amendment until the closing by Declarant of the first sale of a Unit to a bona fide purchaser.
-Notwithstanding the foregoing, Declarant shall not make any Amendment to those terms and conditions contained in this Declaration that are required by the City of Boise as conditions of approval of the Project, without the prior written consent of the City of Boise.
-Notwithstanding anything to the contrary contained in this Declaration, an amendment to the Declaration by the Declarant pursuant to Section 2.13 or Section 13.5 shall not require the vote or written consent of the Members.
+13.1 By Original Declarant.
+Except as otherwise provided in this Declaration, the provisions of this Declaration may be amended, modified, clarified, supplemented, added to or terminated (collectively, “Amendment”) by Original Declarant by recordation of a written instrument setting forth such Amendment until the closing by Original Declarant of the first sale of a Unit to a bona fide purchaser.
+Notwithstanding the foregoing, Original Declarant shall not make any Amendment to those terms and conditions contained in this Declaration that are required by the City of Boise as conditions of approval of the Project, without the prior written consent of the City of Boise.
+Notwithstanding anything to the contrary contained in this Declaration, an amendment to the Declaration by the Original Declarant pursuant to Section 2.13 or Section 13.5 shall not require the vote or written consent of the Members.

 13.2 By Members.
-Except as otherwise provided in this Declaration, after the closing by Declarant of the first sale of a Unit to a bona fide purchaser, any Amendment to this Declaration, other than to Article 13, shall be by an instrument in writing signed and acknowledged by the president and secretary of the Association certifying and attesting that such Amendment has been approved by the vote or written consent of Members representing more than sixty-seven percent (67%) of the total votes which may be cast by all of the Members, except where a greater percentage is required by express provision in this Declaration, and such Amendment shall be effective upon its recordation in the real property records of Ada County, Idaho; provided, however, that any Amendment that alters voting rights must also be approved by at least fifty-one percent (51%) of the Eligible Mortgagees.
+Except as otherwise provided in this Declaration, after the closing by Original Declarant of the first sale of a Unit to a bona fide purchaser, any Amendment to this Declaration, other than to Article 13, shall be by an instrument in writing signed and acknowledged by the President and Secretary of the Association certifying and attesting that such Amendment has been approved by the vote or written consent of Members representing more than sixty-seven percent (67%) of the total votes which may be cast by all of the Members, except where a greater percentage is required by express provision in this Declaration, and such Amendment shall be effective upon its recordation in the real property records of Ada County, Idaho; provided, however, that any Amendment that alters voting rights must also be approved by at least fifty-one percent (51%) of the Eligible Mortgagees.
 Any Amendment to Article 13 shall require the vote or written consent of Owners holding seventy-five percent (75%) of the total votes which may be cast by all of the Members.
 Notwithstanding anything to the contrary contained in this Declaration, an amendment to the Declaration by the Board pursuant to Section 2.13 shall not require the vote or written consent of the Members.

 13.3 Effect of Amendment.
 Any Amendment of this Declaration approved in the manner specified above and recorded in the real property records of Ada County, Idaho shall be binding on and effective as to all Owners notwithstanding that such Owners may not have voted for or consented to such Amendment.
 Such Amendment may add to and increase the restrictions applicable to the Project but shall not prohibit or unreasonably interfere with the allowed uses of such Owner’s Condominium which existed prior to the said amendment.